What is osteoarthritis?

 The Food and Drug Administration requires that the active ingredients of these drugs are prominently displayed on the drug labels and that the labels warn of the risks of stomach bleeding for NSAIDs and severe liver damage for acetaminophen.

 Powerful drugs such as Celebrex and other COX-2 inhibitors offered relief for arthritis sufferers until questions about their heart safety arose; Celebrex is now the only COX-2 inhibitor on the market.
-A 10-year study of more than 24,000 people with arthritis, published in the New England Journal of Medicine in 2016, found that Celebrex was no more dangerous for the patients than the ibuprofen and naproxen.
+A 10-year study of more than 24,000 people with arthritis, published in the New England Journal of Medicine found that Celebrex was no more dangerous for the patients than the ibuprofen and naproxen.
 In addition, it seemed to cause fewer kidney problems.

 Arthritis doctors hailed the study, with some saying they would now favor Celebrex over other NSAIDS.
 However, the AHA recommends that Celebrex not be used in arthritis patients with heart disease, at least until doctors have prescribed other medications as well as exercise and weight loss.